AutoBERT-Zero: Evolving BERT Backbone from Scratch: Introduction

-Our main contributions are summarized as follows: \Ni This is the first work conducting NAS to automatically search new self-attention structures and better backbones for PLM. \Nii The well-designed search space allows flexible variations in self-attention structures/input nodes/combinations of local and global operations, which enables deriving powerful architectures. \Niii The innovative OP evolution algorithm and effective BIWS training significantly accelerates the model search and evaluation in contrast to other NAS methods in the literature. \Niv Extensive downstream evaluations demonstrate the effectiveness and generalization ability of the searched model AutoBERT-Zero.
+Our main contributions are summarized as follows: \Ni This is the first work conducting NAS to automatically discover new self-attention structures and better backbones for PLM. \Nii The well-designed search space allows flexible variations in self-attention structures/input nodes/combinations of local and global operations, which enables deriving powerful architectures. \Niii The proposed OP evolution algorithm and BIWS training significantly accelerate the model search and evaluation. \Niv Extensive downstream evaluations demonstrate the effectiveness and scaling ability of the searched model AutoBERT-Zero.